Health insurance marketplace: History

-Health exchanges first emerged in the private sector in the early 1980s, and they used computer networking to integrate claims management, eligibility verification, and inter-carrier payments.
+Health exchanges first emerged in the private sector in the early 1980s.
+They used computer networking to integrate claims management, eligibility verification, and inter-carrier payments.
 These became popular in some regions as a way for small and medium-sized businesses to pool their purchasing power into larger groups, reducing cost.
 An additional advantage was the ability of small businesses to offer a range of plans to employees, allowing them to compete with larger corporations.
-The largest such exchange prior to the ACA is CaliforniaChoice, established in 1996.
+The largest such exchange prior to the ACA was CaliforniaChoice, established in 1996.
 By 2000, CaliforniaChoice's membership included 140,000 individuals from 9000 business groups.

 Obamacare maintained the concept of health insurance exchanges as a key component of health care.
 President Obama stated that it should be "a market where Americans can one-stop shop for a health care plan, compare benefits and prices, and choose the plan that's best for them, in the same way that Members of Congress and their families can.
 None of these plans should deny coverage on the basis of a preexisting condition, and all of these plans should include an affordable basic benefit package that includes prevention, and protection against catastrophic costs.
 I strongly believe that Americans should have the choice of a public health insurance option operating alongside private plans.
 This will give them a better range of choices, make the health care market more competitive, and keep insurance companies honest."
 Although the House of Representatives had sought a single national exchange as well as a public option, the Patient Protection and Affordable Care Act (ACA) as passed used state-based exchanges, and the public option was ultimately dropped from the bill after it did not win filibuster-proof support in the Senate.
 States may choose to join together to run multi-state exchanges, or they may opt out of running their own exchange, in which case the federal government will step in to create an exchange for use by their citizens.

 ACA was signed into law on March 23, 2010.
 The law required that health insurance exchanges commence operation in every state on October 1, 2013.
 In the first year of operation, open enrollment on the exchanges ran from October 1, 2013, to March 31, 2014, and insurance plans purchased by December 15, 2013, began coverage on January 1, 2014.
-For 2015 open enrollment began on November 15, 2014 and ended on February 15, 2015.
+For 2015 open enrollment began on November 15, 2014, and ended on February 15, 2015.